mbrit/MoqRT/Readme.md

 folder and in the `AppX` folder of your project.

 * It will also create a SQLite database fail called `MoqRT.Baked.dll.db`.
-This holds a register of the mocked types and their proxies.
+This holds a register of the mocked types and their proxies and is required.

 Gotchas
 ===